Reporting Suspected Wrongdoing

 Who should I talk to if I suspect wrongdoing?

 Depending on the type of wrongdoing that you are concerned about, there are certain people you can, and should, talk to.
 This might be your Supervisor/Manager, Head of School/Branch, Human Resources Advisor or you may need to make a report to the South Australian Office for Public Integrity.
+Refer to our FAQs for more information on reporting to the Office for Public Integrity.

 Before you report, first ask: what kind of information do I have?
 The information under each of the headings below will help you to know how to report various categories of wrongdoing.